blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZipFile/readme.md

 **Provides:**
 * extraction (unzipping) of zip archives for html5 under Blackberry 10.
-* compression (zipping) of a single file for html5 under Blackberry 10.
+* compression (zipping) of a single file or multiple files for html5 under Blackberry 10.

 **Tested On**